 Please note: international students should refer to this page to get an indicative course cost.

-2-3 hours of lectures per week and a two (2) hour seminar per fortnight.
+3 lectures and one two (2) hour seminar per fortnight.

 |Timetable||View the lecture timetable | View the full unit timetable|